anwarmamat/cmsc330fall19public/project3/README.md

 This is NOT a pair project.
 You must work on this project alone as with most other CS projects.
 See the Academic Integrity section for more information.
 In your code, you may use __any__ non-imperative standard library functions (with the exception of printing, see below), but the ones that will be useful to you will be found in the [`Pervasives`][pervasives doc], [`List`][list doc] and [`String`][string doc] modules.
 The only imperative feature you may use is the provided `fresh` function in Part 3.
 You will receive a 0 for any functions using restricted features - we will be checking your code!

 Several helper functions have been provided for you, as detailed at the end of this document.
-We have also provided a `Sets` module that correctly implements the functions from [Project 2A][project 2a].
+We have also provided a `Sets` module that correctly implements the functions for a functional [Set module][sets].

 ### Testing